-- ✓ When there are multiple behaviors that do not appear to serve the same function for the person, include a summary statement for each behavior. - ✓ When there are multiple functions identified for a single behavior, you may want to write separate summary statements for the different setting events and/or predictors.
-One example is:
+- ✓ When there are multiple behaviors that do not appear to serve the same function for the person, include a summary statement for each behavior. - ✓ When there are multiple functions identified for a single behavior, you may want to write separate summary statements for the different antecedents/predictors.